Racism in association football: Spain

 In April 2024, player Cheikh Kane Sarr was banned for two matches after confronting an opposition fan who racially abused him.
 Sarr later spoke out in support of Vinícius, whilst Jude Bellingham said authorities needed to do more to deal with racism.

 Later that month, Barcelona were fined following racist behaviour from fans in a match against Paris-SG, whilst Nico Williams accused Atletico Madrid fans of racially abusing him.

 In September 2024, following racism from Barcelona fans in a match against French club Monaco, the club was subject to a ticket ban.

 In October 2024, Barcelona player Lamine Yamal was racially abused by Real Madrid fans.
 The same season, Real Madrid were fined twice by UEFA for racist incidents against Arsenal and Manchester City, receiving a suspended partial stadium closure for the latter incident.

 In January 2025, Barcelona player Alejandro Balde was racially abused by Getafe fans.

+In February 2025, the match between Espanyol and Athletic Bilbao was paused after Bilbao player Maroan Sannadi after being allegedly racially abused by Espanyol fans.

+As of February 2026, Vinicius had been the victim of 20 alleged racist incidents in 8 years.
+That same month, a Real Madrid fan was arrested after an alleged Nazi salute during a match against Benfica.

+In March 2026, a La Liga game between Elche and Espanyol was paused following alleged racist abuse of Espanyol player Omar El Hilali by Elche's Rafa Mir.
+Later that month, Lamine Yamal condemned racist and Islamophobic chants aimed at the Egypt national team.

+Former Spanish Prime Minister Mariano Rajoy said in El Debate that the French national team "does not have any French players" ahead of the Spain vs France match in the 2026 FIFA World Cup.
+His successor Pedro Sanchez and French government officials and political figures condemned the remarks as racist.

 Sweden

 In 2009, fans of Swedish football team IFK Göteborg abused supporters of rivals Malmö FF by referring to them as "Rosengårdstattare" ("Rosengård gypsies"), in a racist reference to the large immigrant population of Malmö.
 Also, fans of Helsingborgs IF have been known to yell monkey chants at opposing dark-skinned players.

 In June 2018, the Swedish National Team posted a YouTube video of player Jimmy Durmaz making a statement against racism in football.
 Durmaz stated that online he has been called "darkie, bloody Arab, terrorist, Taliban."
 In the video, Durmaz talks about his family and how they have also been targets of racism.
 At the end, Durmaz says "vi är eniga, vi är sverige, knulla rasism", which translates to "We are United, We are Sweden, F**k Racism".